alihxn23/appsync-events-demo/README.md

 *Note - Make sure you have AWS CLI and CDK CLI installed and working.
 More details [here](https://docs.aws.amazon.com/cdk/v2/guide/prerequisites.html)*

-- Navigate to the `cdk` directory and run
+- Navigate to the `cdk` directory and install pacakges
   ```bash
   cd cdk
   npm install